-The township of Quorn held a variety of surprises with its many historic buildings, several of which operate as catering businesses.
+The township of Quorn held a variety of surprises with its many historic buildings, several of which are now catering businesses.
 We enjoyed lunch at Emily’s Bistro once the local emporium.

 The old railway station and museum also features the Pichi Richi a heritage steam railway.
 This railway from Port Augusta through the Pichi Richi Pass to Quorn opened in 1879, and was part of the first stage of the Great Northern Railway that was intended to link Port Augusta with Darwin.
 “The Ghan” name originated in Quorn in 1923 when the Great Northern Express was dubbed The Afghan Express by railwaymen.
 The line finally reached Alice Springs in 1929.